fvolcic/NYUv2-Semantic-Segmentation/README.md

 [@dhilpickle21](https://github.com/dhilpickle21)

 ## Project Background
-The goal of the project was to figure out the difference in the accuracy of semantic segmentation when using RGB data and RGB-D data.
-We used an implementation of ENet and UNet to test the differences.
-We trained the networks based on a combination of Dice Loss and Cross Entropy Loss.
-From here we calculated the accuracy of the networks by using the mean IoU (Intersection over Union) and mean pixel accuracy.
+Image segmentation is the process by which the pixels of an image are partitioned into multiple segments based on shared characteristics that can include color, texture, and intensity.
+The goal of semantic image segmentation is to predict a class for every pixel in an image.
+Semantic image segmentation has important applications in fields such as medical imaging and autonomous vehicles.

+This project aimed to investigate the use of depth information in semantic image segmentation.
+We evaluate the performance of two network architectures, Efficient Network (ENet) and a UNet with skip connections, on the task of semantic image segmentation using both RGB and RGB-D images.
+Our experiments were conducted using the NYUv2 dataset.
+A combination of Dice Loss and Cross Entropy Loss were used to stabilize the losses.
+Our results demonstrate the benefits of incorporating depth information in improving the accuracy of semantic image segmentation, showing that Depth gave an improvement of up to 17% mean IoU (intersection over union) on the NYUv2 test set.
+We acheived our best results when allowing each network to train for 400 epochs.

 The reference paper for this repository is linked [here](https://github.com/fvolcic/NYUv2-Semantic-Segmentation/blob/main/report.pdf).